cobolab/jsfix/readme.md

 # JSFix

 A Lightweight Javascript Patches.
 This paches is works for both NodeJS and Browser.
-This patches is created to support he Cobolab project.
+This patches is created to support the Stater project.

 ## Helpers